data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: ridge-lasso-solution

-*Solution*.
-With no regularization, the coefficients for the last two features are very large.
+*Solution.* With no regularization, the coefficients for the last two features are very large.
 Ridge and lasso both reduce this problem substantially, although lasso does a better job of getting the coefficients that should be zero very close to zero.
 An explanation for this phenomenon is discussed in the [optimization section of the Multivariable Calculus course](https://mathigon.org/course/multivariable-calculus/optimization).

 ---
 > id: classification-example